-Fathering Court is an innovative alternative to prosecution and incarceration for men with significant child support arrearages.
+Fathering Court was an innovative alternative to prosecution and incarceration for men with significant child support arrearages.

 Children – Gain from having an involved and potentially married, father.
 Men learn to develop better relationships with their children and children’s mothers through the 13-week fathering class.
 They also learn to obtain and maintain meaningful employment that allows them to provide consistent financial support.